Subjects:

 Preface:

-The image below shows a vehicle with eleven control units (the red blocks).
-These control units are all connected by two wires; an orange and a green wire.
+The figure below shows a vehicle with eleven control units (indicated by the red blocks).
+These control devices are all connected with two wires; an orange and a green wire.
+These wires represent the CAN high and CAN low.
 Each control unit has its own function and can communicate with any other control unit in the network via CAN bus.
-More substantive information about the control units can be found on the page control devices.
+More substantive information about the control devices can be found on the page control devices.

 1. Towbar installation control unit